osexpert/GoreRemoting/README.md

 ## Delegate arguments
 Delegates that return void, Task, ValueTask are all threated as OneWay.
 Then it will not wait for any result and any exceptions thrown are eaten.
 You can have max one delegate with result (eg. int, Task\<int\>, ValueTask\<int\>) else will get runtime exception.
 If you need to force a delegate to be non-OneWay, then just make it return something (eg. a bool or Task\<bool\>).
-But again, max one delegate with result.

 ### Advanced streaming
 StreamingFuncAttribute\StreamingDoneException can be used to make streaming from client to server faster.